-What Can a Handyman Do in Franklin in Franklin County, Pennsylvania?
+What Can a Handyman Do Without a License in Franklin in Franklin County, Pennsylvania?

 In Pennsylvania, there is no single statewide “general contractor license” for handymen, but most paid home-repair work on residential property requires Pennsylvania Home Improvement Contractor (HIC) registration through the Attorney General.
 A common exemption is for very small jobs: if your home-improvement contract is under $500 (including labor and materials), HIC registration is generally not required—but trade licensing and local permits can still apply.